 The key to treating most types of blepharitis is keeping the lids clean and free of crusts.
 Applying warm compresses can loosen the crusts.
 Then gently scrub the eyelids with a mixture of water and baby shampoo or an over-the-counter lid cleansing product.

-What age should I stop using baby shampoo?
+When should my child stop using baby shampoo?

 “The whole reason we tend to use children’s shampoo products is they are ‘tear-free,'” Samuels says.
 So parents could switch when the child developmentally is able to wash his or her own hair without getting the product in the eyes, usually around age 8 to 10, she says.